neumino/neumino.github.io/movies.md

 ### Sye Raa Narasimha Reddy
 *Released on 2019-10-02, vote average 3*

-Sye Raa Narasimha Reddy is a biographical action epic based on the life of the eponymous freedom fighter.
+Sye Raa Narasimha Reddy is an action epic inspired by the life of the eponymous freedom fighter.

 <iframe id="player"
 	type="text/html"